Developing confident, respectful

 As a public organisation, we are required to:

-Our equality objectives reflect the school's priorities and draw upon available data and other evidence.
-Careful analysis of this is undertaken in order to ensure that we are working to achieve improved outcomes for different groups.
+Our Equality Objectives reflect the school's priorities, our values and draw upon available data and other evidence.
+Careful scrutiny of this is undertaken in order to ensure that we are working to achieve improved outcomes for different groups.

 Our equality objectives are: